SJTU-DDST/librdpma_fork/README.md

+# LibRDPMA-fork

-# LibRDPMA, tools to analysis the performance when accessing NVM with RDMA
+**tools to analysis the performance when accessing NVM with RDMA**

 LibRDPMA provides a set of tools to analyze the behavior when accessing NVM (i.e., Intel Optane DC persistent memory) with RDMA.
 These including benchmarks for one-sided RDMA and two-sided RDMA and tools to analyze NVM behavior.

+This version is forked from SJTU-IPADS/librdpma, and amended by SJTU-DDST.

 ## Getting Started